jqnatividad/qsv/docs/PERFORMANCE.md

 ## Index!
 Index!
 Index!

-Indexing your CSV files is a game-changer for performance.
+Indexing your CSV files is key for performance.
 Here's why:

 1. **Faster Slicing**: `slice` uses the index to directly retrieve relevant rows.